 9.00 am.
 An MA fine art tutorial.
 Owen’s studio rags.
 They are an unselfconscious residue of his palette, mark-making, application, and gesture; as distinctly his handiwork as anything he has produced, with deliberation, on canvas.
 When is a painting not a painting?
-Below, another ‘over-painting’ (as I now call them), made by cursorily applying a thin layer of gesso over a ‘readymade’ painting (originally wrought by Dr Forster in this instance), creating, thereby, an entirely new and unpremeditated image (October 16, 2014).
+Below, another ‘over-painting’ (as I now call them), made by cursorily applying a thin layer of gesso upon a ‘readymade’ painting (originally wrought by Dr Forster in this instance), creating, thereby, an entirely new and unpremeditated image (Diary, October 16, 2014).
 When is the artist not the artist?:

 Some observations, principles, and lessons:

 - Responsible, personal time management is of the essence of creative endeavour.
 Good ideas, consummate skill, and notable intentions require a temporal arena in which to be applied and developed.
 One of the hardest tasks faced by an artist is to establish a routine for consistent creative engagement within the framework of their busy lives.
 We would do well to learn from musician-performers in this respect.
-They are committed to regular and structured practice, without which their professional form would quickly deteriorate.
+They are committed to regular and structured practise, without which their professional form would quickly deteriorate.

 - A limited palette is not a limiting palette.
 Quite the contrary.
 The number set 1, 2, and 3 has six permutations.
 How many permutations has a set of three colours?